Environment

 Toronto, Ontario

-For Our Living Waters and the Forum for Leadership on Water, and their work to ensure clean and healthy waters for all Canadians.
+For Our Living Waters, and their work to ensure clean and healthy waters for all Canadians.

 MakeWay Charitable Society